tytydraco/yessleep/out/The_Deerman_.md

 \---

 It was good to be back on the rez again; on the way home, they stopped at Mogey's Variety just past two o'clock corner for some groceries and snacks.
 The sky was a slate grey; its smooth surface stretched for miles without a break in the cloud surface.
 It gave the land and the leafless trees a shadowy, colourless feel.
-Julie wished she had brought her sketchbook and pencils along to do some drawing while she was out here.
+Julie wished she had brought her sketchbook and pencils along for the trip.

 "You need anything else before we go home?"
 Her mom interrupted her reverie as she fiddled with the music playlist, trying to get it to play again.